joshuawright11/fusion/README.md

 #### Cross service dependencies

-If you need to access a different dependency when resolving a dependency, you may pass a closure to bind instead.
-This takes a `Container` parameter and returns an instance of the type to bind.
+If you need to access a different dependency when resolving a dependency, use `bind(factory:)` and access the provided container parameter.

 ```swift
 Container.bind(Database.self) { container in